 Acupuncture has been used to treat headaches and migraines for centuries.
-It was known to do so by balancing the mind and body and restoring physiological functioning.
+It is known to balance the mind and body and restoring physiological functioning.
 Research is showing a variety of mechanisms that contribute to these effects.
-It has been shown to do this by:
+These include:

 - Providing pain relief – by stimulating nerves located in muscles and other tissues, acupuncture leads to release of endorphins and other neurochumoral factors and changes the processing of pain in the brain and spinal cord

 - Reducing inflammation – by promoting release of vascular and immunomodulatory factors